pichim/PM2_PES_Board_Example/docs/markdown/dc_motor.md

 <br>

 To power the DC motors, connect the two battery packs to the back of the PES Board.
-Each battery back delivers approx. 6V, resulting in 12V total (parallel).
+Each battery back delivers approx. 6V, resulting in 12V total (series).
 If your are using only one battery pack you have to bridge the remaining pins on the back of the PES Board.
 Turn on the PES Board by using the ON/OFF switch.
 After turning on the power, enable the external power electronics (H-bridge) by creating a ``DigitalOut`` object and set the digital out to 1 (or true).
 This object needs to be created alongside other necessary variables and objects.

 <br>